jxjo/Xoptfoil-JX/examples/F3F high end/Readme.txt

 --

-After the optimization the poalrs of the new airfoil are generated automatically using the tool Xfoil_worker (have a look in the batch file make-JX-FXevo.bat)
+After the optimization the polars of the new airfoil are generated automatically using the tool Xfoil_worker (have a look in the batch file make-JX-FXevo.bat)